gipfeli-io/documentation/docs/architecture/frontend/general.md

 Using this pattern, the components do not need to know anything about the implementation of the context, since that is delegated fully to the `Provider`.
 Just using the `Hook` is enough to access the `Context`.

+There are however some exceptions where it made more sense to directly implement the context inside the component and skip the provider altogether.
+This is e.g. the case for the ErrorBoundaryContext.
+For the implementation of the context we needed some values from the ErrorBoundary-Component and directly set the state of this component.

+For more information on specific implementations please have a look at the corresponding context file in the application: [Contexts](https://github.com/gipfeli-io/gipfeli-frontend/tree/main/src/contexts).

 <sup>*</sup>We decided to add all the context interfaces to one file (`contexts.ts`) to keep the application as easily readable as possible.

 ## Offline Functionality